I have given up on weeds. Okay, maybe not entirely, but I have decided to live and let live. And eat.

 Rather than try to foil, I am trying to work out ways to deal with this particularly pernicious weed.
 Where it is prolific, I am taking this as a sign of need and putting in sticks to try and train it upwards, rather than outwards into the rest of the garden.
 I don’t mind if it strangles the odd stick.
 Where it shows up in my garden beds, it gets pulled out.
 It’s a little 5 minute chore I have tasked myself with daily.
 This also gets me in to garden, rain or shine, and gives me a quick overview of how it is doing and what else may need tending to.

-With this view towards weeds, the garden with its early but only just breaking the surface plantings, already looks lush.
+With this view towards weeds the garden looks lush, no matter the time of year.
+Well, except for winter.
 And the perennial fruit and veg border looks even healthier than ever, with all the plants looking bountiful.
 Oh, and we are awash in butterflies and bees!
 So maybe an attitude of live and let live, with the odd transplant or pull, may work.
 Time will tell, but I certainly hope so.

 After all, rather than weeding weeds, I could be spending time actually ‘gardening’, writing, hanging out with our animals or simply contemplating the world going round.
 But let me catch one in the wrong place…